 Neuroscientific research shows that the legendary Haka, a Maori posture dance performed by the New Zealand rugby team before their matches stimulate mental flow states.
-I’m not suggesting that you should perform an aborigenic dance in the middle of your office cubicle, but you get the idea.
+I’m not suggesting that you should perform an aboriginal dance in the middle of your office cubicle, but you get the idea.

 Finding a personal ritual that associates with success can lead to greater performance at work.
 It can be a really small thing, like taking deep breaths for 1 minute before working on a task.
 Or pouring yourself a coffee before tackling the most demanding tasks.
-When preparing to write, I prefer reading personal advice articles by other authors, my favourites being Aja Frost and Kat Boogaard from The Muse.
+When preparing to write, I prefer reading personal advice articles by other authors, my favorites being Aja Frost and Kat Boogaard from The Muse.